-higher level of governance and share their public policies with neighboring municipalities in the same community.
+This paper overcomes these challenges by exploiting a 2010 reform in France that made intermunicipal cooperation mandatory, forcing around 1,800 municipalities to enter an intermunicipal community (IC).
+Importantly, when entering a community, municipalities do not disappear as they do in mergers.
+They coexist with this new higher level of governance and share their public policies with neighboring municipalities in the same community.
+I can thus follow the same municipality before and after integration.
 While this form of cooperation is widespread across the world, France is the only country in which it became mandatory.

-Using a difference-in-differences strategy, I compare, before and after 2010, municipalities forced to integrate with municipalities that have been part of an intermunicipal community for a long time.
+Using a difference-in-differences strategy, I compare, before and after the 2010 law, municipalities forced to integrate with municipalities that have been part of an intermunicipal community for a long time.
 I provide extensive evidence supporting the common trend assumption.
 In particular, I show that those two groups, while selected, evolved similarly prior to the law.
 Along with extensive data collection at the municipal level, this strategy enables me to measure the causal impact of integration on municipalities that resisted it.
 I then compare their experience to that of municipalities that had voluntarily joined a community before the 2010 law, using a staggered adoption design in which the date of the treatment corresponds to the year of integration.
-If municipalities are indeed selecting on losses and gains, we should find that integration had a different impact for municipalities that chose to cooperate.
-Through this comparison, I can thus test whether resistance is driven by the actual consequences of integration and identify the local costs of integration that explain why resisting municipalities opposed integration in the first place.

 Municipalities that are part of the same community share several public policies; losing autonomy over these can be costly.
-First, urban planning policies become subject to the guidelines set by the IC, which decides where and how much to build in each member municipality.
-This can be costly for high-demand municipalities that have been using local housing regulations to prevent outsiders from coming in and to prevent further increases in housing density (Gyourko and Molloy, 2015).
-This local opposition to new construction is commonly referred to as NIMBYism ("Not In My BackYard").
-Sharing their housing and zoning policies with outsiders and would-be residents might therefore lead to more construction on their territory than desired.
-Second, integrated municipalities jointly finance and provide local public services: waste management, road maintenance, public transport, daycare facilities, and social, cultural, and sports facilities.
-While pooling resources for large-scale services such as public transport seems generally beneficial, sharing decisions over the location of public service can be costly for some municipalities.
-With the aim of
+First, urban planning and housing policies become subject to the guidelines set by the IC, which decides where and how much to build in each member municipality.
+Transferring such policies at a higher level can help overcome local regulatory capture and allocate people across space better.
+However, this can be costly for desirable locations that have been using local housing regulations to prevent further increases in housing density (Gyourko and Molloy, 2015) and where would-be residents can now impose new construction.
+Second, integrated municipalities jointly decide over the location of public service facilities, such as daycare facilities, and social, cultural, and sports facilities.
+With the aim of achieving economies of scale, ICs are likely to concentrate resources on facilities in high-density and central areas.
+While this is likely beneficial for the IC as a whole, low-density and peripheral municipalities might end up